urbanslug/blog/posts/2019-07-21-Justifying-Sha256-for-variation-graphs.md

 For a 256 bit hash we have 2<sup>256</sup> as our bucket size.
 We then have the square root of that being 2<sup>(256/2)</sup> = 2<sup>128</sup> approximately 3.4\*10<sup>38</sup> as the sample size which has 0.5 chance of collision.
-The number of variations we expect is much smaller than 2<sup>128</sup>.

 For comparison, consider the human genome which is approximately 3 giga (billion) nucleotides in length.
 As you can see, 3*10<sup>6</sup> is much much smaller